Helpful Resources

 Please find an overview of important Redwood Region RISE documents below

-Join Our Partner Directory!
+Join/Review Our Partner Directory

 Each month we update our Partner Directory with collaborators from across our Tribal Lands and four counties.
 If you haven’t yet, please fill out our Partner Survey so we can add your organization or business to our directory.
 And feel free to contact us if we need to update any information at ccrp@humboldt.edu.

-Download our Partner Directory (April 2024)
+Download our Partner Directory (October 2024)

 Economic Development Finance (EDF) Working Group